EvoDriveVLA: Evolving Driving VLA Models via Collaborative Perception-Planning Distillation: Introduction

 However, existing methods have not considered sufficiently the principled design of knowledge distillation for autonomous driving: (1) The visual encoder, which serves as the core component of scene perception, has not been adequately emphasized or effectively handled during the distillation process in existing training pipelines.
 (2) When the teacher and student models are trained under identical settings, the teacher offers no substantial advantage in planning capability, and therefore fails to provide more accurate or informative knowledge for distillation.
 (3) Although existing multi-trajectory distillation methods increase the diversity of teacher-generated trajectories, such diversity is largely constrained by predefined planning vocabularies, limiting their ability to truly adapt to the dynamic and context-dependent nature of real-world driving scenarios.

-To address the limitations of existing knowledge distillation methods for VLA-based autonomous driving, we propose EvoDriveVLA, a novel collaborative perception-planning distillation framework incorporating self-anchored and oracle-guided distillation for autonomous driving.
-As illustrated in Fig.~\ref{fig:main}, the proposed framework consists of "self-anchored visual distillation" and "oracle-guided trajectory distillation" to synergistically enhance visual representation and trajectory prediction.
+To address the limitations of existing knowledge distillation methods for VLA-based autonomous driving, we propose EvoDriveVLA, a novel collaborative perception-planning distillation framework incorporating self-anchored and future-informed distillation for autonomous driving.
+As illustrated in Fig.~\ref{fig:main}, the proposed framework consists of "self-anchored visual distillation" and "future-informed trajectory distillation" to synergistically enhance visual representation and trajectory prediction.
 Specifically, at the perceptual distillation level, we introduce a self-anchor teacher to provide visual anchoring constraints, preventing the visual encoder from losing its pre-trained representation capabilities after being unfrozen.
 Simultaneously, trajectory-guided attention is integrated to impose stronger anchoring constraints specifically on critical perceptual regions.
 At the planning distillation level, we construct a future-aware oracle teacher by incorporating privileged information, including future scene images and ego status, thereby endowing the teacher with superior trajectory prediction accuracy.
-We further employ a coarse-to-fine trajectory refinement strategy combined with Monte Carlo dropout (MC-Dropout) sampling to generate a diverse set of high-quality trajectory candidates for each scenario.
-Subsequently, the optimal trajectory is selected as a soft target for distillation, enabling more refined knowledge transfer in multimodal reasoning and motion prediction.
+We further employ a coarse-to-fine trajectory refinement strategy combined with Monte Carlo dropout (MC-Dropout) sampling to synthesize reasoning trajectories that model future evolutions.
+Subsequently, the optimal trajectory is selected as a soft target for distillation.
+This enables the student to internalize the oracle's future-predictive capabilities for more robust spatial reasoning and motion prediction.
 Experimental results demonstrate that EvoDriveVLA achieves leading performance in both open-loop nuScenes~\cite{caesar2020nuscenes} and closed-loop NAVSIM~\cite{dauner2024navsim} evaluations.
-Our contributions are summarized as follows: